rob-moss/terraform-iks/iks-c1/tfc/README.md

 export TF_VAR_tags_cluster="[ { key = \"Terraform\", value = \"Module\" }, { key = \"Owner\", value = \"CiscoDevNet\" } ]"
 ```

-Once all Variables have been imported into your environment run the plan:
+Once all Variables have been imported into your environment run the plan in the tfc folder:

 ```bash
 terraform plan -out=main.plan